RobertsLab/sams-notebook/drafts/2020-10-29-Trimming---Shelly-S.salar-RNAseq-Using-fastp-and-MultiQC-on-Mox.md

 NOTE: Despite the "FAILED" indication, the script ran to completion.
 The last command in the script is a redundant file removal step, which triggered the script "failure".
 Left the command in the SBATCH script above for reproducibility.

+Overall, the results look good to me.
+Will proceed with Hisat2 alignment to the custome genome provided by Shelly.

 Output folder:

 - [20201029_ssal_RNAseq_fastp_trimming/](https://gannet.fish.washington.edu/Atumefaciens/20201029_ssal_RNAseq_fastp_trimming/)